jbericat/mongodb-university/mongodb_dba_path.md

 - using the `--eval flag`
 - Passing commands or javascript code to `mongosh`
 - We can return the results of a query without entering the shell
+- we're using the `--nodb` flag to start the shell without requiring a connection string

 **Examples**